 What is the relative role of climate change, elevated CO2, nutrient deposition, and land cover on the current and historical trends in vegetation and soil carbon stocks, as well as carbon fluxes (photosynthesis, respiration)?

-How do disturbances (e.g. droughts, storms, deforestation, and degradation) impact tropical forest biogeochemical cycles and carbon dynamics?
+How do disturbances (e.g. droughts, biomass burning, storms, deforestation, and degradation caused by wildfires) impact tropical forest biogeochemical cycles and carbon dynamics?

 How does forest resistance or resilience to disturbances vary across climate and disturbance history gradients within biomes and across continents?